Jeremy-Day-Lab/Cell_Reports_Rat_VTA_snRNA_2022/README.md

 This snRNA-seq dataset was generated from VTA punches from naive adult male and female Sprague Dawley rats.

-Datasets in this preprint used the 10X Genomics Chromium Single Cell 3’ library construction kit to generate barcoded libraries for Illumina sequencing.
+Datasets in this preprint used the 10X Genomics Chromium Single Cell Next GEM 3’ library construction kit to generate barcoded libraries for Illumina sequencing.
 For each dataset, we provide R Markdown and Word documents containing analysis parameters and code.

 ## **Citation**